 by Lynne Stevens

 Anne Marie, the housekeeper, dozes on a chair.
 A gentle knock at the enormous blue door, where Nora exited with a bang fifteen years ago, startles her.
 And there, standing in the softly falling snow, is Nora.

 Scenic Designer Christopher Fitzer creates an oversize room with large blue painted flowers on the walls.
 In the formal white drawing room, we see through a clear Lucite table, chairs, and clothes rack.

-Nora (elegant, forceful Gabriella Grier) explains to Anne Marie (colorful Judith Miller) that she’s become a feminist writer during her long absence.
-Melissa Sanchez’s elegant red and black costumes pop them from the set.
+Dressed in costume designer Melissa Sanchez’s elegant red and black dress, Nora (elegant, forceful Gabriella Grier) pops from the set.
+Nora explains to Anne Marie (colorful Judith Miller) that she’s become a feminist writer during her long absence.
 With a smirk, Anne Marie dryly observes that the quality of Nora’s dress proclaims she is not destitute.
 Clearly, she does not approve of Nora’s behavior.